-Should you use this as your spending account, $6,000.00 worth of U.S. supermarket spending earns you 3% cashback in a year, 2% cashback on US department stores and gas stations.
+Should you use this as your spending account, $6,000.00 worth of U.S. supermarket spending earns you 3% cash back in a year, 2% cashback on US department stores, and gas stations.
 Aditionally, you’ll earn 1% cashback on any other purchases.

-Variable rate applies after the introductory period, which is between 13.99% to 24.99%.
+Variable-rate applies after the introductory period, which is between 13.99% to 24.99%.

-Balance transfer fee is either 3% or $5, whichever is higher.
+The balance transfer fee is either 3% or $5, whichever is higher.